derekeder/derekeder.com/_posts/blog/2022-11-01-electrifying-our-old-oak-park-home-going-solar.md

 featured: false
 ---

 _This is Part 1 of my series Electrifying Our Old Oak Park Home.
-[Read all 4 parts here](/electrification/)._
+[Read the rest here](/electrification/)._

 As [bad news about climate change](https://www.bbc.com/news/science-environment-58130705) continues to frequent the headlines, it can feel hopeless.
 What could we, a single household, possibly do to make a meaningful contribution to such a huge, global problem?
 Should we recycle more?
 Stop eating meat?
 Stop using plastic bags?